CLIMADA-project/climada_python/doc/guide/install.rst

 This works with just CLIMADA Core installed.
 CLIMADA Petals can be used to generate additional data of this type, or to have a look at the tutorials for all data types available from the API.

-To install CLIMADA Petals, we assume you already have installed CLIMADA Core with the advanced instructions above.
+To install CLIMADA Petals, we assume you have already installed CLIMADA Core with the :ref:`advanced instructions <install-advanced>` above.

 #.
 Open the command line and navigate to the workspace directory.
 #.
 Clone CLIMADA Petals from its `GitHub repository <https://github.com/CLIMADA-project/climada_petals>`_.